 - White Kidney Beans: other white beans like Cannellini or Great Northern can also be used.

 - Cream Cheese: – This gives the chili a creamy consistency and rich flavor.
 If you prefer something lighter, try using a Neufchâtel cheese.
-The cream cheese should be room temperature before adding the chili.
+The cream cheese should be at room temperature before adding the chili.

 - The Extras: – Tortilla chips add a nice crunch to the chili.